BSL Launch Recite Me assistive technology myaccountMyAccount login image

 The various elements relating to storage are based on the NEC in kilograms.
 This is the amount of explosive contained in the firework as opposed to the gross weight of the whole firework.

-The maximum amount NEC of HT4 fireworks that can be stored, without separation distances applying, is 250kg, however, where there are domestic premises adjacent to the store this will be restricted to 75kg.
-Please take some time to decide what amount of stock is required and only apply for the amount which is absolutely necessary.
-Remember you can re-stock if you sell out.
+The maximum amount of NEC HT4 fireworks that can be stored, without separation distances applying, is 250kg, however, where there are domestic premises adjacent to the store, this will be restricted to 75kg.
+Please take some time to decide what amount of stock is required and only apply for the amount that is necessary.
+Remember, you can restock if you sell out.

 Storage and signage